Help to Buy scheme: everything you need to know

-Most major lenders are now offering mortgages under the Help to Buy guarantee scheme.
+Most major lenders offer mortgages under the Help to Buy guarantee scheme.

 Be aware that the lender will check you can afford mortgage repayments.
-You are still responsible for paying the mortgage in exactly the same way as any other mortgage.
+You are still responsible for making repayments backed by a mortgage guarantee in exactly the same way as as any other mortgage.

 Using a mortgage guarantee for remortgaging